microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 - Download the ostress program for the workload from https://aka.ms/ostress.
 Run the install program from the GUI with all the defaults.
 2. From a Powershell command prompt change context to the **`<user>`\Downloads\cloudsqlworkshop-1.0-beta\cloudsqlworkshop-1.0-beta\cloudsqlworkshop\07_Deploy_Manage_Optimize_AzureSQLDB** folder
 - Edit the **workload.cmd** to put in your `<logical server>`, `<database>`, `<admin login>`, and `<password>`.
-- Connect with SSMS with the SQL admin account using SQL Authentication (You could also use the Microsoft Entra admin account if you prefer).
+- Connect with SSMS with the SQL admin account using SQL Authentication (You could also use the Microsoft Entra admin account if you prefer). **Note:** Make sure to clear the Additional connection properties for read-only if that is still there from previous modules.
 - In SSMS load the script files dbdbresourcestats.sql and dmexecrequests.sql from the **`<user>`\Downloads\cloudsqlworkshop-1.0-beta\cloudsqlworkshop-1.0-beta\cloudsqlworkshop\07_Deploy_Manage_Optimize_AzureSQLDB** folder in separate query windows under the context of the database.
 You will use these scripts to monitor performance.

 ### Run the workload and observe performance

+1. Load the scripts **dmexecrequests.sql** and **dmdbresourcestats.sq**l from the **`<user>`\Downloads\cloudsqlworkshop-2.0-beta\cloudsqlworkshop-2.0-beta\cloudsqlworkshop\07_Deploy_Manage_Optimize_AzureSQLDB** folder in separate query windows *under the context of the user database*.
+You will use these scripts to monitor performance.
 1. From the current Powershell command window run **workload.cmd**.
 1. While this command is running execute the T-SQL queries from the script dmexecrequests.sql in SSMS to see the workload running.
 You will observe several requests with a status of runnable and last_wait_type of SOS_SCHEDULER_YIELD.
 This script uses common DMVs such as **sys.dm_exec_requests** to see what queries are actively running or waiting.
 SOS_SCHEDULER_YIELD is a common symptom of a CPU bound workload and lack of CPU resources.
 1. Execute the T-SQL queries from the script dmdbresourcestats.sql in SSMS to see the resource usage of the database.
 This script uses the DMV sys.**dm_db_resource_stats** which is unique to Azure SQL Database.
 This DMV shows on a polling interval every 15 seconds.
 If you run this query repeatedly you will see several intervals where the avg_cpu_percent is 99%+.
 This is an indication that the database is CPU bound and is being limited by CPU resources.